Skip to main content

 • Prevent uterine cancer in females, which is very common in rabbits over the age of two years

-Male rabbits can be neutered as soon as their testicles have appeared – around four to five months.
-Females can be neutered from five to six months.
-Although the procedure is now very straightforward and considered safe, it’s extremely important you take your rabbits to a recommended, experienced rabbit vet to avoid complications.
+Male rabbits can be neutered as soon as their testicles have appeared – around three to four months.
+Females can be neutered from around four to five months, depending on their size and preference of your vet.
+Although the procedure is now very straightforward and considered safe, it’s extremely important you take your rabbits to a recommended, experienced rabbit-savvy vet to avoid complications.

-• Flaky dandruff and fur loss between the shoulder blades, known as walking dandruff fur mite
+• Flaky dandruff and fur loss between the shoulder blades, known as walking dandruff fur mites

-• Very small, black dots seen when back combing the hair around the rump
+• Very small black dots when back combing hair around the rear area, which can be accompanied by ‘tufty’ fur

 • Head or ear shaking and scratching

-• Blood spots, scabs or crusts building up around the ears
+• Redness, blood spots, scabs or crusts building up around the ears

-If you spot any of these conditions, take your rabbits along to a rabbit-friendly vet.
+If you spot any of these symptoms, take your rabbits to a rabbit-savvy vet.

 Myxomatosis and VHD